 #1 Clean Your Ring At Home

 As with any other precious gemstone, moissanite jewelry care is essential to keeping them looking as new as the day you got them.
+And every gemstone is different, it’s important to take into consideration the differences between moissanite vs diamond.
+While both are durable and resistant to scratches, moissanite may require more frequent cleaning due to its higher refractive index, which can attract oils and dirt.
 If you wear your ring often, you may want to clean your moissanite ring at least once a month.
 An at-home cleaning method can help you keep your moissanite ring sparkling for regular wear.

 Like natural diamonds, moissanite’s toughness makes it amenable to some surprisingly accessible cleaning methods.
 To properly clean your ring at home, you can detail your moissanite jewelry using a few simple ingredients you probably already have on hand.